PSU-ICDS/icds_docs/docs/system/system-overview.md

 !!!warning "Bypass queue for Credit Allocations"
 	For Credit allocations, to bypass the wait time for your job.
-You can specify "--qos=express".
+You can specify ``--qos=express``.
 This will place your job into our priority queue at an increased cost (2x that of normal credit jobs)

 ## Quality of Service (QOS)